sss2482/Movie-Recommendation-System/README.md

 history, what other people with similar traits/demographics are watching, and how likely you are to watch those movies.
 Your aim will be to recommend similar movies if a type of movie is given.

+### Solution
+Both supervised and unsupervised algorithms are used.
+K-means and KNN are used to recommend movies to the user based on his ratings. consine similarity is used to give recommendation based on a particular movie.